odoo/documentation/content/applications/essentials/activities.rst

 Activity view
 -------------

 Most applications in Odoo have an *Activity* view available.
-If available, a :guilabel:`🕘 (clock)` activity icon is visible in the top-right of the main menu bar.
+If available, a |clock| is visible in the top-right corner of the main menu bar, amongst the other view option icons.

-To open the activity view, click the :guilabel:`🕘 (clock)` activity icon.
+To open the activity view, click the |clock|.

 .. image:: activities/activities.png
    :align: center